-6. Concluding remarks.
 We have discussed three classes of typical high order numerical methods used in CFD, especially for problems containing both shocks or high gradient regions and complex smooth region structures.
-These are finite difference WENO schemes, finite volume WENO schemes and discontinuous Galerkin methods.
-All three methods use the same nonlinearly stable high order Runge-Kutta time discretizations [43], hence their difference is only in spatial discretizations.
-Finite difference WENO schemes have the advantage of simplicity and lower CPU cost, especially for multi dimensional problems, but they can only be applied on smooth structured curvilinear meshes.
+These are finite difference WENO schemes, finite volume WENO schemes and DG methods.
+All three methods use the same nonlinearly stable high-order Runge-Kutta time discretizations (Shu and Osher, 1988), hence their difference is only in spatial discretizations.
+Finite difference WENO schemes have the advantage of simplicity and lower CPU cost, especially for multi-dimensional problems, but they can only be applied on the smooth structured curvilinear meshes.
 If a computational problem allows the usage of such meshes, finite difference WENO schemes are good choices.
-In this class the one used most often is the fifth order WENO scheme in [23].
+In this class, the one used most often is the fifth order WENO scheme in Jiang and Shu (1996).
 Finite volume WENO schemes are more expensive than their finite difference counter parts.
 However, they do have the advantage of allowing arbitrary triangulation, at least in principle.
-For two dimensional triangulation with arbitrary triangles, WENO finite volume schemes of third and fourth order accuracy are available [20], [38].
-The third order version is quite robust, however the fourth order version seems to have more restrictive requirements on the type of triangulation for stability.
-Higher order versions and three dimensional cases are still under development.
-For structured meshes, finite volume WENO schemes of fifth order accuracy [38] are very robust and allow for arbitrary, non-smooth mesh sizes, hence they can be used in more general situations than the finite difference WENO schemes.
-Finally, the discontinuous Galerkin method is the most flexible in terms of arbitrary triangulation and boundary conditions.
+For two-dimensional triangulation with arbitrary triangles, WENO finite volume schemes of third and fourth order accuracy are available (Hu and Shu, 1999; Shi et al., 2002).
+The third order version is quite robust, however, the fourth order version seems to have more restrictive requirements on the type of triangulation for stability.
+Higher order versions and three-dimensional cases are still under development.
+For structured meshes, finite volume WENO schemes of fifth order accuracy Shi et al., 2002 are very robust and allow for arbitrary, non-smooth mesh sizes, hence, they can be used in more general situations than the finite difference WENO schemes.
+Finally, the DG method is the most flexible in terms of arbitrary triangulation and boundary conditions.
 It is ideally suited for problems with smooth solutions.
-For problems containing shocks, the total variation bounded limiter [39, 6, 8, 9] works quite well for rectangular meshes, and reasonably well for arbitrary triangulation.
-However they are still less robust than WENO schemes as they contain a tuning parameter.
+For problems containing shocks, the TVB limiter (Shu, 1987; Cockburn and Shu, 1989, 1998a; Cockburn et al., 1990) works quite well for rectangular meshes, and reasonably well for arbitrary triangulation.
+However, they are still less robust than WENO schemes as they contain a tuning parameter.
 An active research direction now is the search for a more robust and high order preserving limiter for general triangulation.